 The Hague Code of Conduct against Ballistic Missile Proliferation (HCoC) entered into force in 2002, after 96 countries, including Norway, had signed it.
 The HCoC is a multilateral, politically binding instrument intended to promote transparency on ballistic missile programmes and prevent the proliferation of WMD delivery systems.
 Subscribing states agree to submit an annual declaration of their policies on ballistic missiles and space launch vehicles, as well as pre-launch notifications on ballistic missiles and space-launch vehicle launches and test flights.
-The increasingly widespread development and testing of missile systems is posing a threat to international peace and security, and there is greater acknowledgement of the HCoC's confidence-building work.
+The increasingly widespread development and testing of missile systems poses a threat to international peace and security, and there is greater acknowledgement of the HCoC's confidence-building work.
 Because of the level of civilian activity at the Andøya Space Center, Norway is one of the countries that routinely provides pre-launch notifications.

 Norway served as HCoC Chair in the period 2019-2020.
-Norway was the first chair in several years to succeed in getting three new countries to subscribe to the HCoC.
+During its chairmanship, Norway succeeded in getting three new countries to subscribe to the HCoC.
 Norway's chairmanship reaffirmed Norway's status as a responsible partner in multilateral non-proliferation efforts, and Norway's participation in the HCoC supplements our work in other areas of export control and non-proliferation.